 This workshop is an introduction to dyeing cloth using natural botanical dyes, while encouraging safe and sustainable methods and materials.

 All processes will be covered: how to scour and mordant protein and cellulose fabrics, the safe and sustainable sourcing and foraging of dye materials, colour extraction and dye methods, as well as care of your dyed textiles.
 This workshop will also pay attention to the different types of fibres and how to choose them.
-I can offer this as a two day workshop, or 3 days which would include some shibori techniques.
+I can offer this as a 2 or 3 day workshop, and could include some shibori techniques.

 Shibori is a traditional way of creating beautiful patterns on cloth by using several techniques of resisting the dye.
 Once the dye process is complete the stitching, tying, binding or clamping is released and beautiful resist patterns are revealed.
 In this workshop we will learn a variety of shibori techniques in stitching and binding on silk fabrics.
 We will use only natural botanical dyes and safe processes.
 This workshop requires at least two 6 hour days to accomplish some lovely samples of finished cloth.